Date Night! How Pregnant Chrissy Teigen & John Legend Made the 'Ultimate Sacrifice' to Support BFF Jen Atkin

 Chrissy Teigen and John Legend‘s date night on Sunday was also a show of support for one of their best friends.

-The couple, who is expecting their second child, a baby boy due in June, attended the Daily Front Row‘s Fashion Los Angeles Awards at the Beverly Hills Hotel to cheer on Jen Atkin, who was presented with the hairstylist of the year award.
+The couple, who is expecting their second child, a baby boy due in June, attended the Daily Front Row‘s Fashion Los Angeles Awards (sponsored by Kim Crawford wines) at the Beverly Hills Hotel to cheer on Jen Atkin, who was presented with the hairstylist of the year award.

 “A huge thanks to my other husband and wife John Legend and Chrissy Teigen for making the ultimate sacrifice … leaving a comfortable quiet Sunday evening at home to be good friends,” Atkin said in her acceptance speech after being presented the honor by Kris Jenner.